-Students should navigate to MEFA Pathway's Scholarship Search under the Pay for College tab.
-Students should use the information collected in Part 2 of this lesson to help them select criteria.
+Students should navigate to MEFA Pathway's Scholarship Search in the Pay for College tab.
+For each of the filters that apply in the Scholarship Search, students should enter the information collected in Part 2 of this lesson.

 Once results have populated, students should investigate at least three of the scholarships listed.
-Students should make notes about the scholarships on the Scholarship Search Notes handout and consider what the application requires and whether they would apply for that scholarship (and explain why if not).
-Students should add these scholarships to their My Scholarship List under the Pay for College tab in MEFA Pathway, where they can view deadlines, update application status, and notate any awards received.
+Students should make notes about the scholarships on the attached Scholarship Search Notes handout and consider what the application requires and whether they would apply for that scholarship (and explain why if not).
+Students should add these scholarships to their My Scholarship List in MEFA Pathway, where they can view deadlines, update each application status, and notate any awards received.